 Instructions

-- Once chilled, mix fruit into pasta mixture, add marshmallows.
-Just before serving, mix in whipped topping.
+- Once chilled, mix fruit into pasta mixture, add 1 cup miniature marshmallows.

 Notes